mocamircea/sygon-token/README.md

   <h3>1.4 <i>transferFromAliasTarget</i></h3>
   <p>
-    This is a special method of token transfer ensuring that all amounts received to addrAliasTarget are transferred to splitters only.
+    This is a special method of token transfer ensuring that all amounts received at <i>addrAliasTarget</i> are transferred to splitters only.
 No other destination is possible.
-This mechanism guarantees to the contributors that all monetization of the delivered knowledge is distributed among them and it is verifiable.<br/>
+This mechanism guarantees to the contributors that the entire monetization of the delivered knowledge is distributed among them and this process is fully verifiable.<br/>
   Transfers from <i>addrAliasTarget</i> can be performed either directly or delegated.
   </p>
 <h2>2 Fractionable</h2>